fjebaker/blog/pages/2021-11-geodesic-equations.md

 which is much more convenient to work with.

-It is now trivial to export this equation, and the geodesic components, as plain string expressions and paste them as Julia code in the REPL.
-For more complex metrics, the generated expressions are repulsively long, and require some caching to be performant, which Julia is not able to automatically do (e.g., evaluate $\sin(\theta)$ once per call, and use the same value in all components).
-Luckily, with modern text editors, this is very fast to do.
+It is now trivial to export this equation, along with the geodesic components, as plain string expressions and paste them as Julia code in the REPL.
+For more complex metrics, the generated expressions are repulsively long, and require some caching to be performant, which Julia is not able to automatically do (e.g., evaluate $\sin(\theta)$ once per call, and reuse the same value throughout the function body).
+Luckily, with modern text editors, a string-search-replace is a rapid way to mimic this.

 ## Remarks